 Patients can also use these health apps to stay in touch with their physicians, boost engagement and receive answers to important medical related queries.
 Here’s how telemedicine apps have improved patient engagement:

 Health apps offer user-friendly services that encourage real-time interaction with medical professionals.
 This enhances communication and collaboration between doctors and patients.
 At present, healthcare facilities are focusing on establishing safe cloud-based communication systems.
 This makes it possible for patients to communicate with medical professionals in a secure environment either through instant messaging, SMS or via video chat.

 While it was previously presumed that only youngsters and millennials are comfortable using online technology, these services are now commonly being used by older generations.
 To improve usability, healthcare services are setting up online portals to keep track of patients.
 According to a report published by the Harvard Business Review, older patients who are in their 60s use these portals roughly the same amount as younger individuals.

 It’s worth noting that most individuals follow a tight work schedule, putting off their doctor’s appointment until the end of the week.
-With so many commitments to pursue, most people find it difficult to difficult to show up to frequent doctor’s appointments, and that’s precisely where telemedicine can help patients.
+With so many commitments to pursue, most people find it difficult to show up to frequent doctor’s appointments, and that’s precisely where telemedicine can help patients.